robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 Our server watches all packets going through your laptop's wi-fi interface using `scapy`. `scapy` is a very low-level library.
 It gives you a lot of powerful tools, but it also requires that you pick them up and use them yourself.
 To start our server, we pass `scapy` a filter expression (`udp port 53 && dst $YOUR_LAPTOPS_LOCAL_IP && src $YOUR_PHONES_LOCAL_IP`) and a callback function.
 Whenever `scapy` sees a packet that matches this filter (almost certainly containing a DNS request), it runs the callback function, passing in the contents of the packet as an argument.

 The callback function's job is to build a DNS response and send it back to your smartphone.
-This response tells your smartphone the resolved IP address for the domain in its DNS request.
-If the DNS request was for our target domain, we use your laptop's local IP address.
+This response tells your smartphone the resolved IP address for the hostname in its DNS request.
+If the DNS request was for our target hostname, we use your laptop's local IP address.
 If it was not, the callback function makes its own, real DNS request to a real DNS server.
 It reads the real IP off of the real response, and sends this IP address back to your smartphone.

-The DNS response must also contain the correct domain and DNS request ID so that your smartphone can match the response to its original request.
+The DNS response must also contain the correct hostname and DNS request ID so that your smartphone can match the response to its original request.
 As we saw in our experiments with netcat, getting these fields wrong causes your smartphone to ignore our DNS response.
-Unlike our primitive netcat script, our DNS server dynamically reads the domain and request ID off of the DNS request, and sets them correctly in the response.
+Unlike our primitive netcat script, our DNS server dynamically reads the hostname and request ID off of the DNS request, and sets them correctly in the response.

 Finally, not only do we have to manually construct our DNS response from scratch, we also have to construct the IP packet that will transport it.
 In particular, we need to specify the IP packet's source and destination IP addresses, to make sure that it gets routed safely to your smartphone.
 We do this by setting the response IP packet's source to be the request IP packet's destination, and vice-versa.

 # 4. Conclusion

 In this section of the project we configured your smartphone to send its DNS requests to your laptop.
 We built a fake DNS server that enabled your laptop to respond to these DNS requests with spoofed responses.
-These responses contained your laptop's local IP address if the request was for our target domain, and the domain's real IP address otherwise.
-Your smartphone started trying to make its TCP connections with your laptop for our target domain, but continued functioning as normal for all others.
+These responses contained your laptop's local IP address if the request was for our target hostname, and the hostname's real IP address otherwise.
+Your smartphone started trying to make its TCP connections with your laptop for our target hostname, but continued functioning as normal for all others.

 In the next 2 sections, we will build a TCP server that runs on your laptop and listens for these incoming TCP connections from your smartphone.
 This server will print out and save the contents of these requests, forward them to their intended destination, and handle TLS encryption and decryption.
 Then we'll have the generic TCP proxy that we've always dreamed of.